Finally get that promotion? Get exclusive content, tips and tools to help you excel.

 See Integrate Travel Assistance with Crisis Management to Protect Employees Abroad and CDC Flu Information for Travelers.

 Complying with different laws in different countries

-Health/safety representation aside, many countries impose obligations on employers similar to “mandatory subjects of bargaining” in unionized U.S. workforces.
-Labor representatives may not have an absolute right to veto a new pandemic plan, but they will likely have power to void one that was unilaterally implemented.
+Health/safety representation aside, many countries impose obligations on employers similar to mandatory subjects of bargaining in unionized U.S. workforces.
+Labor representatives may not have an absolute right to veto a new pandemic plan, but they will likely have power to void one that organizations unilaterally implement.
 In some countries, local government labor agencies will also have a voice.
 A similar issue exists in Japan and elsewhere where employers need to post written work rules.

 Certain industries are at an increased risk for a flu pandemic.
-These industries need to take special precautions to ensure employees, customers and the business are protected.
-The Centers for Disease Control and Prevention have prepared planning checklists specifically for these industries that include:
+These industries need to take special precautions to ensure that employees, customers and the business are protected.
+The CDC provides information specific to high-risk populations such as health care workers.

 Templates and Tools